 Appoint your personal selling team

-To ensure that you are prepared for the business selling steps you need to appoint a team that will ensure a prompt, profitable sale.
-You will need to appoint a business transfer agent, in most circumstance a solicitor and you will need to have your accountant ready.
-We strongly recommend that once this team is appointed that you follow their advice.
+To ensure that you are prepared for the business selling, one of the first steps you need to take is to appoint a team that will ensure a prompt, profitable sale.
+You will need to appoint a business transfer agent, as well as a solicitor to look over contracts.
+It’s also a good idea to ensure your accountant knows about the sale, so they’re able to prepare any financial documents necessary.
+We strongly recommend that once this team is appointed, that you follow their advice.

 Setting the right price

-Although you may have a valuation in mind it is always a good idea to put your trust in a valuation that is based on rational analysis from an industry professional.
-Generally a high price is the biggest turn off for most buyers – certainly one of our roles as business transfer agents is to explain why the business is worth its asking price.
+Although you may have a value in mind, it is always a good idea to put your trust in a valuation that is based on rational analysis from an industry professional.
+Generally, a high price is the biggest turn off for most buyers – certainly one of our roles as business transfer agents is to explain why the business is worth its asking price.

-At Intelligent Business Transfer we offer no-obligation free business valuations for small business owners considering selling their business.
+At Intelligent we offer a free, no-obligation business valuation for small business owners considering selling their business.
+Please click the link if you’d like to find out how much your business is worth.

 Putting your business on the market

-Your business transfer agent will take your key business information and prepare attractive sales package that tells the story of your business in appealing manner.
-The business will then be on the market which with Intelligent means the following:
+Your business transfer agent will take your key business information and prepare an attractive sales package that tells the story of your business in an appealing manner.
+We will then market your business for sale, which includes:

-- Your ad shared on partner network of business for sale websites
+Your ad shared on our network of partner business for sale websites

-Of course the level of detail that is shared in your ad will be dependent on whether you have decided on listing your business as confidential or not.
-An open sale is often the best way to go about a sale and attract the best price for your business.
+Of course, the level of detail that is shared in your ad will be dependent on whether you have decided on listing your business as confidential or not.
+An open sale is often the best way to go about a sale and attract the best price for your business, though we do offer confidential sales for those concerned about privacy.

 Handle viewings and buyer interest